 This varies depending on the patient, but knee replacement implants are very strong and durable.
 With today’s advancements in technology, especially when it comes to polyethylene, knee implants are lasting more than 15-20 years for most patients.

 If you and your orthopedic surgeon have decided that you are a good candidate for total knee replacement, start planning ahead so you can focus on your recovery for the best possible outcome.
 Remember that you’re likely to come out of surgery as active as you go into surgery, so aim for regular low impact exercise and joint movement that you can complete without pain.
-Carefully following your surgeon’s instructions after a total knee replacement will ensure you protect your implant and prolong the success of your joint replacement.
+Carefully following your surgeon’s instructions after a total knee replacement will ensure protection of your implant and prolong the success of your joint replacement.